Small-time asymptotics for a general local-stochastic volatility model with a jump-to-default: curvature and the heat kernel expansion: Small-time behaviour of implied volatility

 \sk \nind \begin{proof} See Appendix \ref{section:HestonSmallTImpliedVol}. \end{proof}

 \sk

 \begin{rem} Note that we have not said anything about uniform convergence in $x$ in \eqref{eq:ImpliedVolExpansion}.
-Typically for these type of problems, convergence is uniform on compact sets away from zero, but not for compact sets which include zero (we do not need such a result in this article, so we defer the details for future work). \end{rem}
+Typically for these type of problems, convergence is uniform on compact sets away from zero, but the convergence is not uniform on intervals of the form $(0,a)$ or $(-a,0)$ for $a>0$ (but we do not need such a result in this article, so we defer the details for future work). \end{rem}

-\begin{rem} From \eqref{eq:ImpliedVolExpansion} we see that \bq \hat{\sigma}_t(x_1) &=& \hat{\sigma}(x_1) +\half \frac{a(x_1)}{\hat{\sigma}(x_1)} t\, \,+ \,o(t)\,. \eq \end{rem}
+\begin{rem} From \eqref{eq:ImpliedVolExpansion} we see that \bq \hat{\sigma}_t(x_1) &=& \hat{\sigma}(x_1) +\half \frac{a(x_1)}{\hat{\sigma}(x_1)} t\, \,+ \,o(t)\,. \eq \end{rem} \bs